 Grade 11 and 12 students are able to participate in a work study opportunity that allows them to earn credit while engaging in employment.
-Depending on their schedules, students may be able to leave school early or arrive later in order to accommodate additional work time.
+Students who are being asked to work during school hours, will be required to submit an employer verification form.
+This form provides proof that the employer is needing the student during school hours.
 The following expectations provide a comprehensive description of the work study program.

 - Work a minimum of 135 total hours during the semester.
 All documentation of hours must be verifiable with the employer. - o Maintain "Good Standing" in school.
-"Good Standing" means that the student: - Is passing all classes. - If a student is not passing a class, he/she must improve their grade to "passing" within one week. - Demonstrates consistent school attendance. - Excessive absences will result in termination from the program. - o Demonstrates appropriate behavior. - Disciplinary referrals can provide grounds for termination from the program. - Attend the mid-term and end-of-term session (resource).
-At each session students will: - o Bring completed employer evaluations. - o Complete reflection activity.
+"Good Standing" means that the student: - Is passing all classes.

+- If a student is not passing a class, he/she must improve their grade to "passing" within one week. - Demonstrates consistent school attendance. - Excessive absences will result in termination from the program. - o Demonstrates appropriate behavior. - Disciplinary referrals can provide grounds for termination from the program.